nordinmp/Eglaria/content/notes/World Encyclopedia/Powerful Organizations/The Dawn.md

 **Strategic Alliances**: The Dawn has forged powerful alliances with nations and organizations outside of Eglaria, especially in the western lands.
 These alliances provide them with valuable resources, military support, and crucial intelligence.

 **Fortresses of Strength**: The Dawn has established heavily fortified fortresses in strategic locations to safeguard their interests.
-One such fortress is situated outside Zapool, acting as a military stronghold and a symbol of their presence.
+One such fortress is situated outside [[notes/World Atlas/Byer/Zapool|Zapool]], acting as a military stronghold and a symbol of their presence.

-**Political Influence**: With their headquarters situated in Zapool, The Dawn has gained considerable political influence in the region.
+**Political Influence**: With their headquarters situated in [[notes/World Atlas/Byer/Zapool|Zapool]], The Dawn has gained considerable political influence in the region.
 They hold sway over crucial decisions, treaties, and policies, shaping the course of events in Eglaria.

 **Elite Leadership**: The Dawn is led by a council of highly skilled and respected leaders, representing various factions within the organization.
 Their ability to collaborate and make strategic decisions has been instrumental in the success of The Dawn.